 Motorized Incline Control

 This is a really useful feature that lets you adjust the angle of your treadmill’s belt.
-If you’re paying up to a grand, then you really shouldn’t settle for anything other than motorized incline controls.
+If you’re paying up to a grand, then you really shouldn’t settle for anything other than motorized speed and incline controls.
 Otherwise, you’re going to have to put a lot of effort into manually adjusting your treadmill.

 The strength and design of a treadmill’s frame is very important.
 A frame that isn’t well-designed or weak will significantly reduce the lifespan of your treadmill.